aporeto-inc/gaia/doc/documentation.md

 ##### `GET /appcredentials`

-Retrieves the list of application credentials.
+Retrieves the list of app credentials.

 Parameters: